-Robinhood is a free mobile trading app, but customers may opt to sign up for Robinhood Gold, the platform’s paid version that grants access to exclusive features.
-Both versions of Robinhood do not charge a fee when you open an account.
-So what is Robinhood Gold, and is it worth the extra cash?
-Here’s everything you need to know:
+While Robinhood is a free mobile trading app, traders can opt for Robinhood Gold, the platform’s paid version that grants access to exclusive features.

 What Is Robinhood Gold?

-For customers who do not have the funds to go through standard brokers, Robinhood Gold is a great online brokerage for advanced options without the large price.
-The flat monthly fee is more appealing than having to pay a fee on every trade, especially since these users tend to be making smaller trades.
+For customers without the funds to go through standard brokers, Robinhood Gold provides a great online brokerage for advanced options without the large price.

 Robinhood Gold Features

-For $5 a month, users get access to the Robinhood Gold features that standard users do not have.
-Robinhood Gold offers:
+For just $5 a month, users get access to the Robinhood Gold features that standard users do not have.

 - Professional Morningstar research reports on 1,000+ stocks